Creating an inclusive workplace for people with disabilities

 Changing Places facilities are designed to be completely accessible and provide enough space and equipment for people who are not able to use the toilet independently.
 They provide equipment such as hoists, curtains and space for carers.

 In June 2022, Lloyds Banking Group became the first UK bank to open a registered Changing Places facility at our Old Broad Street Building.
-As well as being available for colleagues, the bank has also made the facility available to members of the public.
+As well as being available for colleagues, the facility is also opened to the public.

 The introduction of this facility has made a huge difference for me.
-Prior to its installation my whole day was planned around toilet availability.
-I had to think about what I ate, where there was a Changing Places facility on route to work should the need arise for a more extended toilet visit.
+Before it was installed, I had to plan my entire day around toilet availability.
+I had to think about what I ate and where there was a Changing Places facility on route to work in case I needed an extended toilet visit.

 I am eloquently trying to say that anything more than going for a wee was impossible and caused huge stress and anxiety.